doiftrue/docker-lamp/certs/README.md

 #### Adding ROOT-CA to Google Chrome

 1. Goto `chrome://settings/certificates` - place this string into the main Google Chrome search field.
 Or go to `Settings > Privacy and security > Security > Manage sertificates`.
-2. Now you need to go to `Authorities` tab and import the ROOT CA Certificate (myRootCA.crt) to the repository.
+2. Goto `Authorities` tab and import the ROOT CA Certificate (myRootCA.crt) to the repository.
 3. Done!

-Now any cert you create for any site will work in Google Chrome, because it signed with ROOT-CA that is in trusted repository.
+Now any cert you create for any new site will work in Google Chrome, because it signed with ROOT-CA that is already in trusted repository.

 See also: https://support.securly.com/hc/en-us/articles/206081828-How-do-I-manually-install-the-Securly-SSL-certificate-in-Chrome-